BaharathBathula/Lakehouse-quality-governance-framework/README.md

 - Provide platform-wide reliability reporting for leadership
 - Detect and prevent schema drift and broken contracts

-## Evidence & O-1 Alignment
-This repository is structured to support documentation for:
-- **O-1 Criterion 5 (Original Contributions)** via system design, framework originality, and measurable impact See `evidence/o1-mapping.md`.
+## Why This Matters
+Reliable and governed data platforms are foundational to trustworthy AI and scalable analytics systems in production environments.

 ## Roadmap
 See `docs/07-roadmap.md`